thangle89/PersonalBlog/content/blog/understanding-this-binding-in-javascript/index.md

 ...
 f(); //output: 3
 ```
-Because environment object bind values for its scope where the `f1` function created, so if later it run `f()`, the function is still be able to find the values of `a` and `b`.
+Because environment object bind values for its scope where the `f1` function created, so if later it runs `f()`, the function can still be able to find the values of `a` and `b`.
 Binding of `this` object and *Closure* are two fundamental concepts in Javascript.

 ### Conclusion

-Most of the time, we just need to remember a simple rules: *`this` object is passed from the immediate environment where functions get executed, except when use `call`, `apply` or `bind`*.
-Functions can access to all variables where there are created thanks to *closure*.
+Most of the time, we just need to remember a simple rule: *`this` object is passed from the immediate environment where functions get executed, except when use `call`, `apply` or `bind`*.
+Functions can access to all variables where they are created thanks to *closure*.

 *Thanks [Bruno](https://www.linkedin.com/in/pongpolb) for doing technical review on the article*